becherers7/node-api-boiler/README.md

 https://dev.mysql.com/downloads/workbench/

 ****If you choose the new authentication method on mysql, you will have trouble connecting from node.
-Run the following cmd ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY ''
+Run the following cmd ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'examplepassword'

 Helpful links when installing mongodb: https://www.mongodb.com/cloud/atlas/lp/general/try?utm_source=compass&utm_medium=product